 Keep in mind that the quality of your harvested forage is very important.
 Animals cannot thrive on moldy hay, which can be a problem if the hay was improperly harvested or stored.
 Furthermore, blister beetles are toxic and can be a major problem in hay, particularly if you are feeding horses, so keep an eye out.
 Finally, remember that any pungent odors or flavors in hay for dairy animals will end up in your family’s milk supply!

 The nutrient profile of the hay will depend on the types of forages that went into it.
-Legume hay is particularly noteworthy, as its high protein content can be absolutely essential or a needless expense, depending on what types of animals you have in what stages of production.
+Legume hay is particularly noteworthy.
+Its high protein content can be absolutely essential or a needless expense, depending on what types of animals you have in what stages of production.
 Lactating animals will require more nutrition than dry animals (which is why it’s generally advisable to time breeding so that livestock will give birth when the weather is warm and the pastures are lush).

 When it comes to sourcing harvested forage, you have three main options: